python-attrs/cattrs/docs/structuring.rst

     >>> c.structure({"an_int": 1, "else": 2}, E)
     Traceback (most recent call last):
     ...
-    Exception: Extra fields in constructor for E: else
+    ForbiddenExtraKeyError: Extra fields in constructor for E: else

 A complex use case for hook factories is described over at :ref:`Using factory hooks`.